Differences Between Caching On-Premises and in the Cloud

 Cache Provisioning and Administration

 With the on-premises solution of Microsoft AppFabric 1.1 for Windows Server, you have to obtain machines, install Windows Azure on each machine, and then create and manage the cache cluster across those machines.

 In the cloud solution, Windows Azure handles most of the administration tasks for setting up the cache cluster.
 With Shared Caching you provision your cache in the Windows Azure Management Portal, and that provides you with the connection and security information required to use the cache.
-With Caching on roles, you define your caching requirements in the properties of your Windows Azure roles.
-For more information, see Getting Started with Development for Windows Azure Caching.
+With In-Role Cache on roles, you define your caching requirements in the properties of your Windows Azure roles.
+For more information, see Getting Started with Development for Windows Azure Cache.

 Unlike Microsoft AppFabric 1.1 for Windows Server, Windows PowerShell is not used to manage the provisioned caches or the cache cluster.
 With Windows Azure, these tasks are done for you.
 Also, with the on-premise solution, you can grant access to the cache cluster to specific Windows identities, such as a domain account.
-But with Windows Azure Caching, the security model is based on Windows Azure Access Control or standard Azure role security.
-For more information, see Security Model (Windows Azure Caching).
+But with Windows Azure Cache, the security model is based on Access Control or standard Azure role security.
+For more information, see Security Model (In-Role Cache for Windows Azure Cache).

-Windows Azure Caching provides both a session state provider and an output cache provider.
+Windows Azure Cache provides both a session state provider and an output cache provider.
 This provider differs from the one that shipped with the first release of Microsoft AppFabric 1.1 for Windows Server.
 It also provides additional features.
-Because of this, it is important to carefully follow the instructions for modifying the web.config file correctly for Windows Azure Caching.
-For more information, see ASP.NET 4 Caching Providers for Windows Azure.
+Because of this, it is important to carefully follow the instructions for modifying the web.config file correctly for Windows Azure Cache.
+For more information, see ASP.NET 4 Cache Providers for Windows Azure Cache.

 Support for On-Premises Caching Features